bramluiken/dragon/tokenizer/README.md

 This directory stores tokenizer logic and related assets.

-A minimal whitespace tokenizer is implemented in `core/src/tokenizer.rs` for early experimentation.
-It maps space-separated words to integer ids using a provided vocabulary.
+The project now includes a simple byte pair encoding (BPE) tokenizer implemented in `core/src/tokenizer.rs`.
+It loads a vocabulary and merge rules from the files in this directory.

+Example files `vocab.txt` and `merges.txt` demonstrate the expected format.
+Each merge line lists two space-separated tokens.

 ## Training a vocabulary